Git: revisions and branches deleted in Git repository are shown in redmine

 5) branch is still shown in Redmine :(

-#5 Updated by Alexei Kornienko almost 5 years ago
+#5 Updated by Alexei Kornienko about 5 years ago

 No.. this won't help.